{{org_field_logo}}

 All staff must be trained in emergency seizure management and first aid to respond effectively.

-3.5 Administration of Epilepsy Medication
+3.5 Administration of Epilepsy and Rescue Medication

 3.6 Seizure Triggers and Preventative Measures